 Okay, you’ve convinced me.
 How do I start planning my trip?

 First, choose your travel mates and buy your plane tickets.
 Then contact us to reserve your car rental.
 We’ll be happy to give you ideas for day trips and to point you towards any additional resources you may need.
 Sandy beaches, lush forests, blue waters and a world of new experiences await you here on the island of St. Croix.
-Take the first step towards adventure today!
+Check out our Perfect Day on St. Croix blog for ideas on how to spend your days in paradise and take the first step towards adventure today!